 Time of disappearance: 0500 AD.

-The Montanist heresy was not accepted by the Church because of the curious nature of its charisms and the conception that questioned salvation by grace and forgiveness of sins after baptism.
+The Church did not accept the Montanist heresy because of the curious nature of its charisms and the conception that questioned salvation by grace and forgiveness of sins after baptism.
 After the year 0500 BC, the Montanist movement disappeared.

 2. The Docetism Heresy

 This one is a heresy that arose in the second century, according to which Jesus Christ was not incarnate, but His body seen by men was only an opinion, an illusion.
 Proponents thus denied Christ’s humanity.
-The first mention of this school of thought appears in a letter of Bishop Serapion of Antioch around the year 0200.
+The first mention of this school of thought appears in a letter from Bishop Serapion of Antioch around 0200.

 Time of disappearance: the end of the first Christian millennium AD.

-The heresy was opposed at the First Ecumenical Council of Nicaea in 0325 AD and largely disappeared by the end of the first Christian millennium.
+The heresy was opposed at the First Ecumenical Council of Nicaea in 0325 AD and primarily disappeared by the end of the first Christian millennium.

 3. The Adoptionism Heresy

-This heresy was a movement anti-trinitarian.
-One that arose in Rome from Theodotus who preached that Jesus, born of a virgin, was adopted by God as His Son at the time of his baptism in the Jordan River.
-In this way, Jesus would have been chosen by God as Son because of his godliness to God’s will.
+This heresy was an anti-trinitarian movement.
+One arose in Rome from Theodotus, who preached that Jesus, born of a virgin, was adopted by God as His Son at the time of his baptism in the Jordan River.
+In this way, God would have chosen Jesus as their Son because of his godliness to God’s will.
 Not that He came prepared as the Son of God.